TBNRVivo/TBNRVivo/README.md

 - 👋 Hi, I’m @TBNRVivo
-- 👀 I’m interested in Gaming, Music, Sports, etc.
+- 👀 I’m interested in Coding, Music, Sports, etc.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Copywriting.
-- 💞️ I’m looking to collaborate on Making games, Learning coding, etc.
+- 💞️ I’m looking to collaborate on Coding Projects.
 - 📫 How to Reach me...
-Use Discord!
-TBNRVivo#1919 | Mind the Caps!
+Reach me via 'vkexodius.business@gmail.com'

 <!---
 TBNRVivo/TBNRVivo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.